This

 The Kaanapali Beach Hotel is the

 Maui Channel Swim headquarters.
-The hotel serves as the race
+The hotel serves as the raceoint

 and hosts the award banquet.
 This event is so popular that it has